 These 6 ingredient pignoli cookies (classic Italian pine nut cookies) are soft and chewy, with golden crisp edges.
 Made with almond paste, sugar and egg whites, my recipe is less sweet than most; it comes together in 30 minutes or less.
+Makes 24 cookies.

-There’s something deeply nostalgic about recreating Italian-American bakery classics at home: golden sesame cookies, anise biscotti, ricotta cookies and of course, pignoli.
+There’s something deeply nostalgic about recreating Italian-American bakery classics at home: sesame cookies, anise biscotti, ricotta cookies and of course, pignoli.

-My version is less sweet than most, with just a hint of almond extract to round out the flavor.
-And let’s be honest, making them yourself is far more satisfying (and economical) than paying $30-$50 a pound at the bakery!
+And let’s face it: making them yourself is far more satisfying (and economical) than paying $30-$50 a pound at the bakery!
 I can’t imagine Christmas or Easter without them.

 What Are Pignoli Cookies?